abogdanova/SwarmGE/README.md

 ------------
-#Note on Regex Performance Improvement (Fork of PonyGE2)
+#Note on Regex Performance Improvement
 ------------

 This repo is a fork of PonyGE2 with a fitness function which measures runtime and functionality of regexs.